hackupc/talks-landing/README.md

 1. Push changes to master
 2. There's no `2`

-Deployment is done automatically by [GitHub pages](https://pages.github.com/).
+Deployment is done automatically by [Netlify](https://www.netlify.com/).
 You don't need to do anything else than pushing to master.

 ## License